MLI: Kaqchikel Maya

 Cost: TBD

-Program price includes 6 Tulane credits, GeoBlue international health insurance, housing, three meals/day, in-country excursions, and group activities and celebrations.
-Program costs do not include travel to/from Guatemala, airport transportation, or personal expenses such as souvenirs, laundry, etc.
+Program price includes 6 Tulane credits, GeoBlue international health insurance, airport transportation, housing, three meals/day (except Sundays), in-country excursions, and group activities and celebrations.